 Also sometimes a curious raccoon family comes to visit the territory.
 They are not showing any fear of people.
 That made us think that these little fluffy creatures are regular guests in the beach club.
 These raccoons are friendly and not dangerous at all, just being interested in people and vice versa.

-A friendly racoon at Palancar beach (video from @the.travelleaf Instagram live stories)
+A friendly raccoon at Palancar beach (video from @the.travelleaf Instagram live stories)

-3. El Cedral town and typical Mayan Ruins are located near by the reef.
-It’s actually a tiny town with few shops, a church and Ruins next to it.
-The main thing that stands of in this place is a tequila museum, which is quite an interesting attraction.
-We didn’t go there ourselves as we heard that this town is not that interesting compare to other parts of the island.
+3. El Cedral town and typical Mayan Ruins are located nearby the reef.
+It’s actually a tiny town with few shops, a church, and Ruins next to it.
+The main thing that stands out in this place is a tequila museum, which is quite an interesting attraction.
+We didn’t go there ourselves as we heard that this town is not that interesting compared to other parts of the island.

 5. Maracaibo reef is another excellent place to dive and see some incredible sea life.
 This reef is the furthest down South of the island and also the least visited.
 It offers some great deep dive options for more experienced divers and there are usually no crowds.
 A great place for travelers looking for spots with fewer people around.

 6. Punta Sur Echo Beach Park is definitely a must visit in Cozumel.
-It’s an eco park at the furthest point South of the island with a lovely white sand beach, flamingos and other exotic birds, crocodile watching from a wooden bridge, snorkelling, and a magnificent lighthouse with, after climbing 133 steps, will offer views of almost the entire island.
+It’s an eco-park at the furthest point South of the island with a lovely white sand beach, flamingos and other exotic birds, crocodile watching from a wooden bridge, snorkeling, and a magnificent lighthouse with, after climbing 133 steps, will offer views of almost the entire island.

-Entrance of the park is 14 USD per person, but it’s well wort it.
+The entrance of the park is 14 USD per person, but it’s well worth it.
 You can easily have a full day of activities just at this place.
 Note that it’s closed on Sundays and none of the places, including the beach and lighthouse, are accessible then.

 7. Right next to the entrance of Punta Sur park at the beach is the Bob Marley’s Place.
 This is one of the most popular bars of the island as it has very chill Jamaican vibes, seating and hammocks right on the beach overlooking the clear blue water.
 They serve great ceviche, guacamole, shrimp tacos and more.
 Make sure to try their refreshing coconut cocktail, served in a real coconut.